 - 69 Euros for private LLC limited company (it could be rounded up to €1200 – 1200 shares of €1 each) of which 20% (€ 233) must be paid up

-Although the standard rate of taxation in Malta currently stands at 35% of the chargeable income of the company, a shareholder of such company would be entitled to a refund of any tax paid by the company of 5/7, 6/7 or 7/7 depending on the source of income of the company, which typically results in an effective net tax rate of approximately 10%, 5% or 0% respectively.
+The corporate tax rate in Malta stands at 35% of the chargeable income of the company, however a shareholder of such company would be entitled to a refund of any tax paid by the company of 5/7, 6/7 or 7/7 depending on the source of income of the company, which typically results in an effective net tax rate of approximately 10%, 5% or 0% respectively.

-Such refund may be reduced if double taxation relief is claimed on the income;
+Such refund is reduced if the distributing company claimed double taxation relief on the income.

-✓ Capital gains tax which is derived by non-residents on transfers of shares and increases of share capital are not subject to tax in Malta if the assets of the company do not include immovable property situated in Malta;
+› Capital gains tax which is derived by non-residents of Malta on transfers of shares and increases of share capital are not subject to tax in Malta (with the condition that company assets don’t include immovable property situated in Malta);

 • The business name reservation;